N8WM/lethal-com-mods/README.md

 ## Setup

 This tutorial assumes you already have Lethal Company installed.
-It is important that you follow the steps in this order.
+It is important that you follow the steps CAREFULLY and IN THIS ORDER.

 0. If you don't have Git installed on your device, download it through [this link](https://gitforwindows.org)
    - Double-click the downloaded file and follow the installation instructions